orreryworks/orrery/docs/roadmap.md

 ## Table of Contents

+Is DrawDefinition really useful for Fragment or Note at the moment?
+Change Rc to Cow for type defs.

 ### Core Components
 - **[Language Core](#language-core)** - Core language features, syntax, and semantics
   - [Named Types for Nested Attributes](#named-types-for-nested-attributes)